 Dehydration is anther cause of joint pain.
 The joint cartilage in our bodies has a high-water content.
 When the body loses fluid through sweating and is not replenished, dehydration can occur.
-Dehydration decreases the concentration of fluid in the joints, agitating existing pain conditions such as arthritis that are already present.
+Dehydration decreases the concentration of fluid in the joints and can agitate existing pain conditions.

-- Stay Cool – Stay cool by heading indoors where you can run a fan or air conditioner to cool your body down.
-Shifting the schedule of your outdoor activities to the early morning or late evening will help avoid times when the sun is at it’s peak strength.
-Swimming is a great summer activity that provides the benefits of low-impact exercise with temperature regulation.
-Other ways to cool off while outside include using a misting fan, cold pack, or sprinkler to keep the heat at bay.
+Make sure to spend adequate time indoors where you can run a fan or air conditioner to cool your body down.
+Try to avoid prolonged periods outdoors in the middle of the day, when the sun is at it’s peak strength.
+Swimming is a great summer activity that provides the benefits of low-impact exercise while keeping your body temperature regulated.
+When you do go outside, consider bringing something to help you keep cool, such as a handheld misting fan or ice pack.

-- Stay Hydrated – It is important to stay hydrated, especially in the summer when the heat requires higher water intake for your body to function properly.
+It is so important to stay hydrated, especially in the summer when the heat and humidity require increased water intake for your body to function properly.
 Dehydration can lead to fatigue, muscle cramps, and headaches, as well as aggravating chronic pain symptoms.
 Be sure to carry a bottle of fresh, cold water with you as often as possible so you can replenish your fluids often.